A Trusted Friend in a Complicated World

 Kiss Number 8 by Colleen AF Venable

-Mads has a lot going on: Her father has a secret, and she’s realized she wants to kiss her best friend.
-She’ll discover a lot more in the span of the book, as this story heavily explores the trials of teen sexuality.
-Mads deals with crushes and friendship struggles while uncovering family secrets both past and present to learn what she comes from, and maybe who she is.
-Kiss Number 8 was long listed for the National Book Award and a finalist for Eisner.
-This graphic novel, illustrated by Ellen T. Crenshaw and published in 2019, could be one of the best short books you’ll read.
+Mads has a lot going on: her father has a secret, and she’s realized she wants to kiss her best friend.
+She’ll discover a lot more in the span of the book as the story explores the trials of teen sexuality.
+Mads deals with crushes and friendship struggles while uncovering family secrets both past and present to learn where she comes from—and maybe even who she is.
+Published in 2019, Kiss Number 8 was long-listed for the National Book Award and a finalist for an Eisner.

 Shop Now